0x007E/blr/README.md

 ## Mechanical

 The housing has a tolerance of `0.2mm` on each side of the case.
 So the pcb should fit perfectly in the housing.
-The tolerance can be modified with `FreeCAD` in the `Parameter` Spreadsheet (currently under construction).
+The tolerance can be modified with `FreeCAD` in the `Parameter` Spreadsheet.

 ### Assembled